cyfer0618/Vaksanca/README.md

 We are using 56 hours transcribed Sanskrit audio for training data (34,309 utterances, 12 people) and 10 hours transcribed Sanskrit audio for testing data (5531 utterances, 5 people).

 The sample dataset can be downloaded from the link : http://bit.ly/39JJkrx .
-This dataset contains 5 speakers, each with 100 utterances.
+This contains the audio files for 6 speakers in total, where 4 speakers (each with 100 sentences) used for training, and 1 speaker for In-domain testing (500 sentences), and 1 speaker for Out-of-domain testing (494 sentences).
 The full dataset will be released upon acceptance.

 ## Environments